Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Introduction

 \section{Introduction}

-Water is widely present in the Earth's deep interior \citep{Ohtani2021a}, and affects the physical and chemical properties of the Earth's materials, including rheology \citep{Karato1986a}, seismic wave velocities \citep{Karato1995a}, phase transitions \citep{Ohtani2006a}, and electrical conductivity \citep{Karato1990a}.
-Therefore, investigating the behavior of hydrogen in mantle phases is important for understanding the dynamics and evolution of the Earth.
-Bridgmanite (Brg) is believed to be the dominant phase in the Earth's lower mantle and may transform into post-perovskite (pPv) at the lowermost mantle conditions \citep{Murakami2004a}.
-Water or hydrogen can be incorporated into bridgmanite and post-perovskite as defects \citep{Fu2019a, Townsend2016a}, potentially forming volatile-rich reservoirs in the lower mantle \citep{Hallis2015a}.
-The water storage capacity in the lower mantle is still under debate.
-Experimental estimates of water solubility in the bridgmanite span a wide range from less than 10 ppm {\citep[nearly dry, ][]{Bolfan-Casanova2003}} to $\sim$0.4 wt\% {\citep[relatively wet, ][]{Murakami2002a}} and values in between {\citep{Litasov2003a}}.
-Owing to its light atomic weight, hydrogen may be highly mobile and characterized with large diffusivity.
+Water is widely present in the Earth's deep interior \cite{Ohtani2021a}, and affects the physical and chemical properties of the Earth's materials, including rheology \cite{Karato1986a}, seismic wave velocities \cite{Karato1995a}, phase transitions \cite{Ohtani2006a}, and electrical conductivity \cite{Karato1990a}.
+Therefore, investigating the behavior of hydrogen in mantle phases is important for understanding the dynamics and evolution of the Earth. {(Mg,Fe)SiO$_3$} bridgmanite (Brg) is believed to be the dominant phase in the Earth's lower mantle. {This material remains stable across a broad range of depths, from 660 km discontinuity down to the bottom of the mantle, where the pressure and temperature (P/T) conditions may change from $\sim$23 GPa and 2000 K to $\sim$136 GPa and 4000 K {\cite{fiquet_melting_2010}}}.
+Bridgmanite may transform into post-perovskite (pPv) at the lowermost mantle conditions {{\cite<above 125 GPa and 2500 K, >{Murakami2004a}}}.
+Water or hydrogen can be incorporated into bridgmanite and post-perovskite as defects \cite{Fu2019a, Townsend2016a}, potentially forming volatile-rich reservoirs in the lower mantle \cite{Hallis2015a}. {The water storage capacity in the lower mantle is still under debate, since studies on the water solubility in bridgmanite have not reached a consensus.
+As summarized by {\citeA{lu_solubility_2023}}, experimental results show water content in bridgmanite spanning over three orders of magnitude.
+Even the most recent studies have yielded results ranging from less than 100 ppm {\cite{liu_bridgmanite_2021, ishii_aluminum_2022}} to over 1000 ppm {\cite{Fu2019a, yang_nanosims_2023}}.
+The solubility of water in bridgmanite is potentially influenced by a combination of factors including chemical composition, pressure, temperature, and oxygen fugacity, and is likely to have a strong depth dependence {\cite{yang_nanosims_2023, lu_solubility_2023, Muir2018}}.}

+Owing to its light atomic weight {and small radius}, hydrogen may be highly mobile and characterized with large diffusivity.
 The possible incorporation of hydrogen into bridgmanite and post-perovskite and its presumably large diffusivity may affect the geophysical and geochemical properties of the deep mantle, including electrical conductivity.